montes615/Api-Test-ROOK/readme.md

 ## Running Tests
 Run the following command in the project root to execute the unit tests: pytest
-Note: For the protected endpoints is necesary add a valid token
+Note: For protected endpoints, a valid token needs to be added

 ## Technologies Used